tomato42/tls13-spec/draft-ietf-tls-tls13.md

 that remains is to calculate the key schedule.

+### New Session Ticket Message

+After the server has received the client Finished message, it MAY send a NewSessionTicket message.
+This message creates a pre-shared key (PSK) binding between the Resumption Master Secret and the ticket label.
+The client MAY use this PSK for future handshakes by including it in the Pre-Shared Key Extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.

+%%% Ticket Establishment
+      struct {
+          uint32 ticket_lifetime_hint;
+          opaque ticket<0..2^16-1>;
+      } NewSessionTicket;

+ticket_lifetime_hint
+: Indicates the lifetime
+in seconds as a 32-bit unsigned integer in network byte order.
+A value of zero is reserved to indicate that the lifetime of the ticket is unspecified.

+ticket
+: The value of the ticket to be used as the PSK identifier.
+{:br }

+The ticket lifetime hint is informative only.
+A client SHOULD delete the ticket and associated state when the time expires.
+It MAY delete the ticket earlier based on local policy.
+A server MAY treat a ticket as valid for a shorter or longer period of time than what is stated in the ticket_lifetime_hint.

+The ticket itself is an opaque label and MAY either be a database lookup key or a self-encrypted value.
+Section 4 of {{RFC4507}}
+describes a recommended ticket construction mechanism.

+[[TODO: Should we require that tickets be bound to the existing symmetric cipher suite.??]

 ##  Computing the Master Secrets

 The TLS handshake establishes secret keying material which is then used